erwinkramer/bank-api/README.md

 The Bank API is a design reference project suitable to bootstrap development for a compliant and modern API.

 Check out the [🌐 API](https://bankapi-001-ffamb7fcbkcgdsg7.westeurope-01.azurewebsites.net/scalar) and [🌐 MCP server](https://bankapi-mcp-001-ctcahwhschgrdqb4.westeurope-01.azurewebsites.net) live.
-Hosted on Azure App Service API Apps.
-F1 tier, so mileage may vary.
+Hosted on F1 tier Azure App Service API Apps, so mileage may vary.

 ## Compliance